cse130-assignments/00-lambda/README.md

 You can edit these files and then run them,

 * either through the [web interface](http://goto.ucsd.edu/elsa/index.html), OR
-* by running `elsa path/to/file.lc` on a terminal in Codespaces, OR
+* by running `elsa path/to/file.lc` on a terminal in Codespaces.
+You can access Codespaces by clicking "Code" in the top right of the repo, clicking Codespaces, and creating a Codespace OR
 * by locally installing `elsa` following [these instructions](https://github.com/ucsd-progsys/elsa#install)

 If you run it online, be sure to **copy back the result**